 Q: Can I take a computer science class at another University over the summer and use the course to satisfy a specific graduation requirement?

 A: In general students are discouraged from taking computer science classes at other Universities and using these course to satisfy UNC graduation requirements.
 While all courses taken outside UNC will be evaluated for transfer credit, transfer credit for courses beyond COMP 110 is rarely granted.
 Therefore, any student intending to satisfy a graduation requirement by taking a computer science course outside UNC is strongly advised to provide the syllabus and course assignments to the Director of Undergraduate Studies before they enroll in the course.
 As a general rule, only courses taken at peer institutions (i.e., a Research 1 university) are likely candidates for transfer credit.

 Q: I’m interested in a computer science internship in local industry.
 How do I go about finding information about internships?

 A: The student’s primary point of contact for information regarding internships should be University Career Services (UCS).
 UCS assists students in finding internships and full-time jobs through on-campus interviews, career fairs, career panels, and more.
 For more information, please call 962-6507 or visit the UCS website at http://careers.unc.edu.

 Note that it is possible for Computer Science majors to earn academic credit for certain internships or job experiences.
-See the section “Questions about Independet Study Courses in COmputer Science” above.
+See the section “Questions about Independent Study Courses in Computer Science” above.